How the Allies defeated Imperial Japan in WWII

 Firebombing of Tokyo

-The Allies launched Operation Meetinghouse on the night of 9th to the 10th of March 1945.
+The first major bombing raid was called Operation Meetinghouse on the night of 9th to the 10th of March 1945.

-This operation saw the United States Army Air Forces drop thousands of incendiary bombs on Tokyo.
+This operation saw the United States Army Air Forces drop thousands of incendiary bombs on the capital city of Tokyo.

-The resulting firestorm killed over 100,000 people and destroyed 16 square miles of the city.
+The resulting firestorm killed over 100,000 civilians and destroyed 16 square miles of the city.

-In order to force them to surrender, the United States dropped two atomic bombs on Japan: one on Hiroshima and one on Nagasaki.
+So, in order to force a surrender and avoid a land invasion, the United States dropped two atomic bombs on Japan: one on Hiroshima and one on Nagasaki.

-These cities were chosen as the targets because they were large industrial centres that produced a lot of the resources Japan used in the war.
+These two cities were chosen as the targets because they were large industrial centres which produced a lot of the resources Japan used in the war.

 The first bomb was dropped on the city of Hiroshima on the morning of the sixth of August.